alphaLeporis/HallSensorCSV/README.md

 ## Usage
-**main.py** reads all the csv files from a specific directory (default is demo/data) and outputs them in a single output.csv **plot.py** The console will print all the csv files from a specific directory (default is demo/data), you will have to select and index to plot a graph.
+**main.py** reads all the csv files from a specific directory (default is demo/data) and outputs them in a single output.csv

+**plot.py** The console will print all the csv files from a specific directory (default is demo/data), you will have to select and index to plot a graph.

 ## Demo
-There is a demo available
+There is a demo available.

-**demo/data/** is where all the raw data is **demo/idle-value/** is where the idle (noise) measurement is
+**demo/data/** is where all the raw data is.

+**demo/idle-value/** is where the idle (noise) measurement is

 Feel free to adapt/change/steal this code as many times as you want.
 If you have any cool projects feel free to show them to me!